-In a 2-year associate's degree program in automotive technology, students learn operation, theory and servicing techniques of numerous automotive systems.
+In a 2-year associate's degree program in automotive technology, students learn operation, theory, and servicing techniques of numerous automotive systems.
 Students take classes in both automatic and manual transmission fundamentals and repair.
 Certain community colleges and technical schools work directly with automotive manufacturers and car dealers, allowing students to spend 6-12 weeks attending classes and working full-time in service departments.
+Other courses might include:

-Most bachelor's degree programs in automotive technology are considered a two-plus-two major, which means students complete the coursework for an associate's degree and then continue on with a bachelor's degree.
-Instead of the bachelor's program taking four years, it only takes an additional two after the associate's degree is achieved.
-Courses that are offered in the final four semesters of baccalaureate degree programs include advanced automotive technologies, safety management, customer service and automotive technical training.
+Most bachelor's degree programs in automotive technology are considered a 2+2 major, which means students complete the coursework for an associate's degree and then continue on with a bachelor's degree.
+Instead of the bachelor's program taking four years, it only takes an additional two years after the associate's degree is achieved.
+Courses that are offered in the final four semesters of baccalaureate degree programs include advanced automotive technologies, safety management, customer service, and automotive technical training.
 Other course topics might include:

 Technical seminars are the most common type of training opportunities for transmission repair technicians.
 Professional organizations sponsor day-long technical seminars at locations all over the country, where technicians can visit with transmission manufacturers and learn about advances to technology.
 The organizations also provide seminar manuals for technicians to take home for reference purposes.
 Other technical seminars feature speakers from car manufacturers who discuss updates to their machinery.